openbmc/phosphor-led-manager/README.md

 ### Configuration: LED Priority

-Each LED can have "Priority" as "Blink" or "On".
+Each LED can have "Priority" as "Blink", "Off" or "On".
 If this property is defined, it should be defined on each instance of the LED in the config.

 When multiple LED groups are asserted and contain the same LED, "Priority" determines the state of the LED.